Ritesh-K21/Ritesh-K21/README.md

 - 💞️ I’m looking to collaborate with freelance developers
 - 📫 How to reach me - ritesh.kalvellu@mlogica.com
 - A huge anime fan!
 Also, I'm a hard core computer gamer.
-So, if you want someone to test out your games, I could be of help!
+So, if you want someone to test out games, I could be of help!
 <!---
 Ritesh-K21/Ritesh-K21 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.